GET THE INSIDE TRACK -

 5 metro stations run under this train station including metro line 14 which is the only wheelchair – friendly metro line in Paris with elevators to each platform from ground level and which diagonally crosses Paris via the Palais Royal / Louvre, the Pompidou Centre and the Gare de Lyon train station (peep into the ‘Train Bleu’ restaurant, a classified monument or book weeks in advance for a meal).

 Shuttle trains leave every 15 minutes to Versailles (Rive Droite).
-Use this route for the Chateau if you have mobility issues as the alternative route (using the RER C train to Versailles Chateau) includes lots of stairs.
-Our route also offers you the option of walking to the Porte Saint Antoine entrance of the Chateau which gives you direct access via Marie Antoinette’s farm and avoids the huge crowds.
+Use this route for the Chateau if you have mobility issues as the alternative route (using the RER C train to Versailles Chateau) includes lots of stairs AND IS CURRENTLY CLOSED FOR WORKS.
+Our route also offers you the option of walking to the Porte Saint Antoine entrance of the Chateau which gives you direct access via Marie Antoinette’s farm and avoids the huge crowds (if you have your passport ticket and if you arrive after 12.00, opening time).

-Direct trains from St Lazare also take you to Vernon (Giverny) for Monet’s gardens and to the Normandy Landing Beaches.
+Direct trains from St Lazare also take you to Vernon (Giverny) for Monet’s gardens and to Bayeux to see the Tapestry or onwards for the Normandy Landing Beaches.